BillGatesPriv/dwm/README.md

 dwm - suckless window manager

 My build of dwm, the minimalist, fast and flexible window manager with focus on productivity.

-The majority of added code comes from applying various patches from the [suckless website](https://dwm.suckless.org), or [Randoragon](https://github.com/Randoragon)'s build of dwm, dwmblocks and his dotfiles.
+Most of the code originates from various patches from the [suckless website](https://dwm.suckless.org)
+and additionaly from [Randoragon](https://github.com/Randoragon)'s build of dwm.

 ## Main features

 - Running custom scripts at startup
 - New layouts
 - Move and resize floating windows with keyboard shortcuts
-- Bind functions to key press or release events
 - Inner and outer gaps resizeable during runtime (compatible with all layouts)
 - Execute arbitrary commands by sending signals
 - dwmblocks integration - read the [Status Bar Rewrite section](https://github.com/coalbl4ck/dwm#status-bar-rewrite)
 - color fonts support (will crash if you don't have [libxft-bgra](https://aur.archlinux.org/packages/libxft-bgra) installed!)
 - replaced dmenu binding with rofi

 ## Bar features